ortegaalfredo/AICommander/README.md

   `/autoapprove` toggle for the approval gate.
 - **`--nogui`** — the original direct-CLI behaviour (stdout/stderr, no TUI).

-The agent logic (`AICommander`) is presentation-agnostic: all I/O is funnelled through an `EventSink` interface. `ConsoleSink` replicates the original CLI behaviour, while `TUISink` bridges events to the Textual app via a thread-safe queue.

 ![AI-Commander TUI](aic.png)

 ## Features